Welcome to the Border Group Parish Council website.

 Fire at Paytoe

 There continue to be regular meetings between Cllrs, staff from Keys Care and local residents and this is a Standing item on the agenda.
-At the June meeting Cllrs learnt that the case of arson against the 2 youths had been dropped for lack of evidence.
+A Planning application to rebuild the burnt out barn has been approved by Herefordshire Council and supported by BGPC, so hopefully work will begin in the near future…

 Financial Year ending March 19